dbt-labs/docs.getdbt.com/website/docs/guides/dremio-lakehouse.md

 2. In your integrated development environment (IDE), open the relation.py file in the Dremio adapter directory:
   `$HOME/Library/Python/3.9/lib/python/site-packages/dbt/adapters/dremio/relation.py`

-Update lines 51 and 52 if they don't have the following syntax:
+3. Find and update lines 51 and 52 to match the following syntax:

 ```python